Francis William Topham: Life

 Topham first visited Ireland in 1844 and 1845, with Frederick Goodall and Alfred Fripp.
 His career as watercolourist appears to have started self-taught, helped by practice at the meetings of the Artists' Society in Clipstone Street.
-He was in 1850 one of Charles Dickens's company of actors (the "splendid strollers") in The Rent Day of Douglas Jerrold and Bulwer Lytton's Not so bad as we seem.
+He was in 1850 one of Charles Dickens's company of actors (the "splendid strollers") in The Rent Day of Douglas Jerrold and Bulwer Lytton's Not So Bad as We Seem, performed before Queen Victoria.
 Towards the end of 1852 he went for a few months to Spain in search of the picturesque.

 In the winter of 1876 Topham again went to Spain, dying in Córdoba in 1877, and was buried in the Protestant cemetery there.